ajaymathur/popular-package/readme.md

 #### `internal`

 Get the stats of package with dependency in other packages within repo.
-If no options is passed it will look for packages in ***/packages/***

 #### `global`

 Get the stats of package by the number of downloads in last day on npm.
-If no options is passed it will look for packages in ***/packages/***

 ### Packages Pattern